Learn the basics about classifying a new worker as an employee or an independent contractor.

 - Issue a Form W-2 after the end of the year.

-- Does not pay federal and state unemployment on employee earnings.
+- You shouldn't pay federal and state unemployment taxes.